 [in case you are interested to have a look at some source code develeoped by me, please look here (in German)]

-Thanks a lot for your interest in my homepage on Critical Mathematical
+Thanks a lot for your interest in my homepage on Progressive Computer Science and Critical Mathematical

-Economics (CME).
-It stands for combining advanced tools from modern
+Critical Mathematical Economics (CME) stands for combining advanced tools from modern

 mathematics with a critical view towards economics, especially towards the